-Transit in Ventura County serves a wide variety of local and regional needs, ranging from the municipal operators that offer local circulator routes and a higher degree of demand-response services, to the more urban GCTD service area with a dense and relatively frequent local route network connecting several cities, and finally VCTC which both oversees regional planning and transportation funding and operates the regional service.
+Transit in Ventura County serves a wide variety of local and regional needs, ranging from the municipal operators that offer local circulator routes and a higher degree of demand-response services, to the more urban GCTD service area with a more frequent local route network connecting several cities, and finally VCTC which both oversees regional planning and transportation funding and operates the regional service.
 Transit services are locally administered (except for GCTD and VCTC) and quickly adapt to local circulation needs, and cities have flexibility to respond to differing community values with local policies and unique service designs that large agencies sometimes avoid in the interest of consistency or cost.

-GCTD has developed an effective subregional network that is responsive to its riders needs and suited for the dense older city development patterns in the Oxnard-Ventura area.
+GCTD has developed an effective subregional network that is responsive to its riders' needs and suited for the dense older city development patterns in the Oxnard-Ventura area.
 GCTD also has a strong relationship with its member cities, with city leadership supportive of the agency and its service, but also cooperating to serve local needs independent of GCTD if necessary.
-One example is the Ojai Trolley, which the City of Ojai operates in addition to also being a member of GCTD and having access to the rest of the GCTD service area through a route to Ventura.
+One example is the Ojai Trolley, which the City of Ojai operates in addition to also being a member of GCTD and having access to the rest of the service area through a GCTD route to Ventura.

-There is already a great degree of coordination between transit providers that has continued to grow and improve.
-The region has implemented live bus tracking for all agencies, a regional universal farecard and mobile payment solution, and a single point for ADA paratransit eligibility processing, among many other examples.
-As mentioned, the formation of ECTA following the 2012 study eventually led to an expansion of intercity demand-response service between east county communities.
+There is already a great degree of coordination between transit providers that continues to grow.

+The region has implemented live bus tracking for all agencies, a regional universal farecard and mobile payment solution, and a single point for ADA paratransit eligibility processing, among other examples.
+The formation of ECTA following the 2012 study led to an expansion of intercity demand-response service between east county communities.
 Agencies have developed other partnerships, such as VCTC providing oversight of the Valley Express services on behalf of Santa Paula, Fillmore, and the County, or more informally with GCTD and the City of Ojai coordinating on vehicle procurement and planning needs.